gesiscss/SimulatingNormativeConflict/Documentation/Documentation.md

 **h** Takes a sequence of numeric values between 0 and 1 as input and specifies the degree to which nodes preferentially form edges with similar or dissimilar (majority or minority group) others.

-## Arguments for Threshold Distribution
+## Arguments for Threshold Distribution and Updating Process

 **t** Takes either a single numeric value between 0 and 1 as input, or the text strings "uniform" or "normal".
 The parameter specifies the necessary percentage of neighboring nodes for a node to switch from their current attribute to the different one (e.g. if t = 0.6, at least 60\% of neighboring nodes have to display a different attribute for a node to change its attribute).
 For a single numeric value, all nodes are assigned the same value for t, for t = "uniform", values are drawn from a random uniform distribution between 0 and 1, and for t = "normal", values for t are drawn from a normal distribution with specified mean and standard deviation (see below) and truncated to values between 0 and 1.

 **tmean** Only meaningful for t = "normal".
 Takes a single numeric value as input and specifies the mean of the normal distribution from which values for the parameter t are sampled.

 **tsd** Only meaningful for t = "normal".
 Takes a single numeric value as input and specifies the standard deviation of the normal distribution from which values for the parameter t are sampled.

+**UpdateProcess** Takes either the text string "synchronous" or "asynchronous" as input and determines how the update process is executed.
+For synchronous updating, all nodes in a network update their attributes at the same time, for asynchronous updating, nodes update their attributes in a random order on each iteration, taking into account previous changes.

 ## Arguments for Graphics